bjornregnell/reqeng-book/slides/02-func.md

 > file = delegated-pro-con
 # Delegated Requirements: Pros and cons
 * Advantages:
-  * less work
+  * less work: the knowledge is already elicited, specified, validated
+  * more concise specification
   * aligned with accepted domain practice
-  * mature proxies have high quality
+  * mature proxies have high quality, high credibility

 * Disadvantages:
-  * gives a false sense of security
+  * gives a false sense of security: proxy may be ambiguous, incomplete
-  * hidden interpretation risks
-  * imposes premature design
+  * proxy may impose premature design
+  * proxy may be difficult to understand
+  * proxy may be ''over-kill'', include unnecessary requirements
+  * All or nothing if you want to claim compliance \\$\rightarrow$ unwanted requirements must be implemented